lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

   * Preferred/Better approach would be to perform this from the environment and not at the "Root" level

 Basically, limit 'Root' inventory use cases, to the extent possible, to non-mutable plays.

-## Using an AWX Inventory Environment Based approach to CICD based automation code testing/deployment

-Limiting the AWX/tower plays to specific environments works to enable a proper DEV/QA/PROD CICD git based PRs toolchain to:

-1) enable validation testing to develop and validate any plays/roles/collections/modules before promoting to the upper environments.
-2) enable integration testing in a QA environment to validate that any component/platform updates/upgrade/patches work as expected before applying to upper environment
-3) enable a QA environment for a full/robust set of "quality gate checks" upon PR request:
-   1) runs lint based code quality checks
-   2) run automated regression and new feature testing
-4) Validate any inventory group-based configurations before applying to upper environment